Medical Emergencies - When to call 911?

 If an emergency puts you in the position of dealing with an ER, urgent care facility, or hospital on someone else's behalf, here's useful advice on how to get the best outcome for your loved one.
 Even after the event, these sources have tips for follow-up care, as well as for how to handle the next emergency.

-While it's nearly impossible to plan for the unexpected, it is possible to be prepared for an ER visit, or for when it turns into a hospital stay.
-Having all the relevant details ready to hand allow ER staff to do a much better job of assessing and stabilizing a patient in crisis, and avoids potentially dangerous misunderstandings.
+While it's nearly impossible to plan for the unexpected, it is possible to be prepared for an Urgent Care or ER visit, or for when an urgent check turns into a hospital stay.
+Having all the relevant details ready to hand allows staff to do a much better job of assessing and stabilizing a patient in crisis, and avoids potentially dangerous misunderstandings.
 Here are some handy checklists and suggestions for collecting the relevant medical information into an easy-to-grab resource.

-Ideas on the other pages in this Guide - especially the section for Organizational Tools and Tech - can also be really useful.
+Ideas on the other pages in this online collection - especially the section for Organizational Tools and Tech - can also be really useful.

 If it is possible to choose which ER or hospital to use in an emergency, look at the performance ratings for the closest emergency facilities, especially the factors on seniors treated or admitted.
 If there's a choice of where to get treated, this information will help to select the best care.

 Some ways to investigate are:

 It's a good idea to look at the reports on the same hospital in more than one of these sources, because they track or accredit different factors.

 Preventing the most common causes for senior ER visits

 Some of the most common reasons why older adults end up in the ER or in the hospital could be avoided.
 See our Later Life Guide and Caring for Someone with Mobility Problems in this guide for more information on avoiding dehydration, injuries from falling, or car accidents.
 (Dehydration and lack of physical activity can contribute to urinary tract infections, pneumonia, or other infections, too.)